 Throughout The Odyssey, the narrator uses third person omniscient.
 He writes as though from a god’s point of view, witnessing and experiencing everything that takes place in the story.

-Create a storyboard that shows the six elements of an epic in The Odyssey.
+Create a storyboard that shows the six elements of epic poems in The Odyssey.

 (You can also create your own on Quick Rubric.)

 | Proficient |